 - Soft Eraser

 Key Stage 4

 GCSE Art and Design (Edexcel Art and Design)

 The GCSE course in Art and Design is very practical, involving drawing, painting, printmaking, graphics and sculpture with the possibility of some textiles work for those students interested.
 Students also make at least one visit to an Art Gallery.
 At the end of the year, students exhibit the work they have created over the course.
-This course comprises 60% controlled assessment – 40% external set exam.
+This course comprises 60% internally assessed personal portfolio – 40% externally set assignment.